alamgirqazi/blog/_posts/2017-06-15-DontSweatTheSmallStuff.md

 > I'm only suggesting that there are many times when simply agreeing with criticism defuses the situation, satisfies a person's need to express a point of view, offers you a chance to learn something about yourself by seeing a grain of truth in another position, In fact, negative reactions to criticism often convince the person doing the criticizing that they are accurate in their assessment of you.

-Understand the Statement, "Wherever You Go, There You Are"
+Understand the Statement, "Wherever You Go, There You Are."

 If you are a generally happy person who rarely gets annoyed and bothered, then you can move from place to place, from person to person, with very little negative impact.